hectorlf/basearch/README.md

 Built with Gradle

-Run the test cases with "gradlew test" or start with "gradlew run" (requires a preconfigured local HSQLDB)
+Run the test cases with "gradlew test" or start with "gradlew run" and hit "http://localhost:8080/index.page" on a browser